-To remain in good academic standing, students have a cumulative grade point average (GPA) of 2.50 for all course work.
-Grades which represent successful completion are A, A-, B+, B, B-, C+, C, C-, CR (Credit), P (Pass), or SA (Satisfactory).
-Grades which do not represent successful completion are I (Incomplete), H (Hold), F (Fail), NS (Not Satisfactory), and NC (No Credit).
+To remain in good academic standing, students must maintain a cumulative grade point average (GPA) of 2.50 for all course work.
+Grades that represent successful completion are A, A-, B+, B, B-, C+, C, C-, CR (Credit), P (Pass), or SA (Satisfactory).
+Grades that do not represent successful completion are I (Incomplete), H (Hold), F (Fail), NS (Not Satisfactory), W (Withdrawn), and NC (No Credit).

 In some programs, especially doctoral programs, higher standards for good academic standing in the program may apply.
 These higher standards are detailed in the appropriate student handbooks, and take precedence over the above standards.

-In the event that a student fails to meet the above standards for good academic standing, he or she will be placed on academic probation.
+In the event that a student fails to meet the above standards for good academic standing, they will be placed on academic probation.
 Students whose cumulative grade point average falls below 2.00 may be subject to academic dismissal.
-If a student receiving veteran’s benefits fails to meet the above standards within two consecutive terms of enrollment after being placed on probation, he or she will not be eligible for benefits until they have regained good academic standing.
+If a student receiving veteran’s benefits fails to meet the above standards within two consecutive terms of enrollment after being placed on probation, they will not be eligible for benefits until they have regained good academic standing.